 And I suppose a heaping mound of grilled veggies or fresh fruit would be nice too if you’re feeling a little guilty about all that bacon.

 OR!!
 Guacamole crashed potatoes!
 Those crispy, buttery bits and edges of potato topped with guac?!
 How could you go wrong??

-And you can assume that if you’re coming to our house for dinner any time this summer, these are what we’ll be making for you!
+And you can assume that if you’re coming to our house for dinner any time in the spring or summer, these are what we’ll be making for you!
 Also, you’re going to get these amazing potato buns to hold these burgers and all that incredible bacon jam.

-more killer burgers that we adore
+more outstanding burgers that we adore

-faves from around the web
+fave burgers from around the web

 fake shack burgers